AhmadSOH/Mini_Projects/TemperatureConverter/README.txt

-my project for the contest which was presented from King Saud University for Students who enrolled in "introduction to Programming" course.
+my project for the contest which was held in 31/3/2019, presented from King Saud University for Students who enrolled in "introduction to Programming" course.

-This project was from early 2019, in my first year in university before I started studying computer science.
+This project was in my first year in university before I started studying computer science.